Spitfires Home Club Information Team Information Special Events Links of Interest

 What equipment do I need?

 The club supplies jerseys.
 On men's teams, these are distributed and collected each game.
 On women's teams, the jerseys are distributed at the start of the season and collected at the end.
-To ensure the return of the jerseys, women provide a $100 deposit cheque which is cashed 15 days after the final game if the shirts have not been returned.
+To ensure the return of the jerseys, women provide a $50-per-jersey deposit cheque which is cashed 15 days after the final game if the shirts have not been returned.
 (See jersey policy)

 Back to Top